p4lang/PI/proto/docs/p4runtime.md

 matches and the value-prefix-length pair for `lpm` matches.
 Therefore, the P4Runtime service may require that the match be effectively either exact (all-1 mask for ternary and prefix-length of the field's controller-bitwidth for lpm) or don't care (0 mask for ternary and 0 prefix length for lpm).
+Translation may also be infeasible for match of type `range` unless the `low` and `high` fields of the range match are identical.

 ### Translation of Action Parameters
 Port and class of service type parameters can be part of a P4 action definition